ryan-roemer/backbone-testing/README.md

 and [install PhantomJS][phantom-install] on your development machine.
 Note that as of v3.0.0, `mocha-phantomjs` requires PhantomJS v1.9.1 or above.
-We presently use the v2.x.x branch to maintain compatibility with earlier PhantomJS versions used by Travis CI.

 From there, you can use the `mocha-phantomjs` binary to run any HTML test driver page from the command line, e.g.: